DigitalGeographyLab/green-path-server/README.md

 [Download graph data](https://drive.google.com/file/d/1jM-CPjBZdIXjKnPMwB7k8NV3hGC63VkI/view?usp=sharing) and place the downloaded file (`hma.graphml`) in the directory `src/graphs`.

 The `hma.graphml` street network graph covers the Helsinki Metropolitan Area (i.e. Helsinki, Espoo, Vantaa & Kauniainen).
-The other graph file (`kumpula.graphml`) is a small subset of the full graph and can be used for development and testing purposes (with environment variable `GRAPH_SUBSET=True`).
+The other graph file (`kumpula.graphml`) is a small subset of the full graph and can be used for development and testing purposes.

 ## Running the server locally (linux/osx)
 ```